American Occupation

 Gowing, Peter G. 1983.
 Mandate in Moroland: The American Government of Muslim Filipinos, 1899-1920.
 Quezon City: New Day Publishers.

-During the Spanish-American War, the Insurrectos, Filipinos revolutionaries headed by Emilio Aguinaldo sided with the Americans hoping to get their independence.
-The Insurrectos felt betrayed when the Americans decided to occupy the country after they signed the Treaty of Paris with the Spaniards.
-This led the Insurrectos to revolt against the Americans.
-Emilio Aguinaldo through a letter solicited help from the Sultan of Sulu in their fight against the Americans pledging absolute respect of their beliefs and traditions and those of other islands.
-Seeing no gain in allying themselves with their traditional enemies, the Sultan did not respond to the letter.
+During the Spanish-American War, the insurrectos, Filipino revolutionaries headed by Emilio Aguinaldo, sided with the Americans hoping to get their independence.
+The insurrectos felt betrayed when the Americans decided to occupy the country after they signed the Treaty of Paris with the Spaniards.
+This led the insurrectos to revolt against the Americans.
+Emilio Aguinaldo, through a letter, solicited help from the Sultan of Sulu in their fight against the Americans pledging absolute respect of their beliefs and traditions and those of other islands.
+Seeing no gain in allying themselves with their traditional enemies, the sultan did not respond to the letter.

-To prevent this possible military alliance, the American government sent Brigadier General John C. Bates to negotiate agreement with the Sultan.
-After much hesitation, the Sultan agreed provided that religion and customs of Sulu will not be interfered.
+To prevent this possible military alliance, the American government sent Brigadier General John C. Bates to negotiate with the sultan.
+After much hesitation, the sultan agreed provided that the Americans would not interfere with the religion and customs of Sulu.
 Thus, on August 20, 1899, the so-called Kiram-Bates agreement was signed.
-But after the defeat of the Insurrectos in the north, American President Theodore Roosevelt on March 02, 1904 abrogated the agreement and other assurances of non-interference by Americans.
-Programs and policies there were laid down even before the abrogation of the agreement were aimed to facilitate direct control on the affairs of the Muslims.
+But after the defeat of the insurrectos in the north, American President Theodore Roosevelt, on March 02, 1904, abrogated the agreement and other assurances of non-interference by Americans.
+Programs and policies that were laid down even before the abrogation of the agreement were aimed to facilitate direct control on the affairs of the Muslims.

 Sources: